stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 for the village in his car, he had found a tree-trunk laid in his path at a point where the highway ran through a deep patch of woods; while the savage barking of the two great dogs he had with him told all too well of the things which must have been lurking near.
-What would have happened had the dogs not been there, he did not dare guess&mdash;but he never went out now without at least two of his faithful and powerful pack.
+What would have happened had the dogs not been there, he did not dare guess--but he never went out now without at least two of his faithful and powerful pack.
 Other road experiences had occurred on August 5th and 6th; a shot grazing his car on one occasion, and the barking of the dogs telling of unholy woodland presences on the other.